Five Kick-Ass Fictional Females

 Created by a mix of talented authors from a handful of our favourite novels, here are our top 5 feisty females from fiction...

 Ifemelu from Americanah is the self-assured protagonist in Americanah, an epic tale of love and identity, which follows her life as a Nigerian immigrant living in the USA.
 Threaded by her love story with high school classmate Obinza, Ifemelu learns to adjust to her new surroundings, achieving academic success by writing about the racism she has experienced.

 Freya from Freya - Anthony Quinn

 A deeply likeable heroine, Freya is wilful and outspoken in Anthony Quinn's latest novel, which flits from war-haunted Oxford to the bright new shallows of the Swinging Sixties.
 Follow Freya for two decades through her up-and-down friendship with Nancy Holdaway, her shattering affair with Robert Cosway and her experiences navigating the chauvinism of post-war Britain.

 Leisel from The Book Theif - Markus Zusak

 Set during World War II, Liesel is a feisty nine-year-old girl who is small but determined, and as the title would suggest, steals books.
 An international bestseller and modern classic, The Book Thief is her story about an accordionist, some fanatical Germans, a Jewish fist fighter, and quite a lot of thievery.

-From Girl Waits With Gun by Amy Stewart
+Constance from Girl Waits With Gun - Amy Stewart